How Hard Is the DAT? A 2026 Difficulty Guide for Students

 Time Pressure

-Finishing each section on time is one of the biggest challenges students report, especially for Reading and Quantitative Reasoning.
+Finishing each section on time is one of the biggest challenges students report, especially for Reading Comprehension and Quantitative Reasoning.

 Level of Detail